rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 ### Hosted Exchange

-The **Microsoft Exchange** section provides you with options and tools such as spam filtering, distribution lists, contacts, resources, and mobile devices.
+The Microsoft Exchange section provides you with options and tools such as spam filtering, distribution lists, contacts, resources, and mobile devices for Microsoft Exchange.

-Following are some of the options available in the **Microsoft Exchange** section of the control panel:
+Following are some of the options available in the **Hosted Exchange** section of the control panel:

 #### Email Accounts